Why Did First Printed Books Scare Ancient Scholars In Europe?

 Scholars Believed That Too Much Knowledge Was Dangerous To Ordinary People

-To many scholars, the easy distribution of knowledge was regarded as a problem.
+To many scholars, the easy distribution of knowledge was a problem.
 One scholar who spoke against Gutenberg’s printing press was Conrad Gessner (1516-1565), a Swiss physician, naturalist, bibliographer, and philologist.

-Gessner was in many ways an outstanding scholar, and he wrote several books, but he certainly didn’t like the printing press.
-Gessner created a list of all books published with the help of Gutenberg’s printing press during a period of 100 years, and it contained as many as 10,000 titles that were accessible to readers in Europe.
+Gessner was, in many ways, an outstanding scholar and wrote several books, but he certainly didn’t like the printing press.
+Gessner created a list of all books published with the help of Gutenberg’s printing press over 100 years, and it contained as many as 10,000 titles accessible to readers in Europe.

 According to Gessner, this was shocking, absurd, and dangerous.
 Gessner’s argument against the printing press was that ordinary people could not handle so much knowledge.